Cray-HPE/docs-csm/operations/system_admin_toolkit/SAT_Uninstall_and_Downgrade.md

 1. (`ncn-mw#`) Determine the versions of the `cray-sat` container image which are available in the container image registry in Nexus.

-   There are multiple ways to do this, but one easy way is to use `podman search` because:
+   There are multiple ways to do this, but one easy way is to use `podman search` to find the `cray-sat` container image within the following locations:

    - Versions of SAT which were available as a separate product stream uploaded the `cray-sat` container image to the path `cray/cray-sat` in the Nexus container image registry.